Being very suspicious to new technologies earlier, today high-street banks are eager to embrace the latest achievements of the FinTech.

 Therefore, security enhancements should be at the top of your to-do list.
 Later we’ll tell you how to make a superhero app that will be protecting your users from dangers of any kind.

-Mobile banking development requires considerable investments, but it’s an endeavour with a high rate of return.
+Mobile banking development requires considerable investments since FinTech development services alone are not that cheap, but it’s an endeavour with a high rate of return.

 While brick-and-mortar institutions are splurging on maintaining physical branches, there are institutions which exist only in the digital realm.
 They are known as neo, digital-only or challenger banks.